mammos_entity.io: reading and writing entities#

 Supported file format#

-mammos_entity.io can read and write csv files containing entity like objects (entities, quantities, or other array-like data) in tabluar format.
+mammos_entity.io can read and write csv and yaml files containing entity like objects (entities, quantities, or other array-like data).
 For entities and quantities information about ontology and units are included as additional metadata.
-Details of the file format are explained in the `mammos-entity.io api reference <https://mammos-project.github.io/mammos/api/mammos_entity.io.html>`__
+Details of the file formats are explained in the `mammos-entity.io api reference <https://mammos-project.github.io/mammos/api/mammos_entity.io.html>`__.

-We create some artificial data to write to a csv file.
+We create some artificial data that we can write to file:

 [2]: